gramener/gramex/gramex/guide/config/README.md

 ## Logging

 The `log:` section defines Gramex's logging behaviour.
 It uses the same structure as the [Python logging schema][logging-schema].
-This example only displays warning messages on the console:
+The default configuration shows all information messages on the console:

     log:
         root:
-            level: WARN
             handlers:
                 - console

+You can edit the logging level to only displays warning messages on the console, for example:

+    log:
+        root:
+            level: WARN           # Ignore anything less severe than warnings
+            handlers:
+                - console         # Write the output to the console

-Gramex offers a pre-defined handler called `console`.
+Gramex offers the following pre-defined handlers:

+- `console`: writes information logs to the console
+- `access-log` writes information logs to a CSV file `access.csv`
+- `warn-log` writes warnings to a CSV file `warn.csv`

 You can define your own handlers under the `log:` section.
 Here is a handler that write information logs into `info.log`, backing it up daily:

     handlers:
         info: